truzo/tomango-2018/site/content/blog/brand-identity-important-business.md

 If you want to get noticed by – and work with – the big boys, you need to get your brand identity into shape.

-_In short_: A good brand identity makes you look more established and can help position you to work with bigger organisations
+_In short:_ A good brand identity makes you look more established and can help position you to work with bigger organisations

 ### Differentiation